 North Carolina is the last state to raise the age for juveniles charged with certain crimes to be treated as adults.
-Prior to December 1, 2019, 16 and 17-year-olds were lumped together with adults in our District and Superior courts.
+Before December 1, 2019, 16 and 17-year-olds were lumped together with adults in our District and Superior courts.

-Session Law 2019-186 now allows kids to keep clean records and avoid the negative consequences that a conviction in adult court can have on a young person’s education, employment, and permanent public record.
+Session Law 2019-186 now allows kids to keep clean records and avoid the negative consequences of a juvenile court conviction on a young person’s education, employment, and permanent public record.

 Certain crimes are excluded from this change in the law.
 Young people who commit violent felonies will still be charged as adults.
 Traffic offenses will also remain in adult court.
 However, most other misdemeanors and non-violent felonies will now be allowed to be handled in juvenile court.
-The minor’s name and information will remain confidential in the juvenile court system and they will receive a variety of counseling, rehabilitation and guidance from professionals to allow the young person to learn from the mistake without having lifelong consequences.
+The minor’s name and information will remain confidential in the juvenile court system.
+They will receive various counseling, rehabilitation, and guidance from professionals to allow the young person to learn from the mistake without having lifelong consequences.

 This is a welcomed change in the law by most district attorneys, judges, and juvenile professionals.
-While there was some initial concern and push back by some law enforcement groups out of concern for public safety and county officials out of concern about getting stuck with the tab for implementing the legislation, a broad coalition of support developed over time to support this change in the law.
+While some law enforcement groups had some initial concern and push back out of concern for public safety and county officials out of concern about getting stuck with the tab for implementing the legislation, a broad coalition of support developed over time to support this change in the law.

-It has been an effort by advocates for many years with bills introduced in the North Carolina General Assembly in 2017 and discussions about proposed changes even much earlier, but now those efforts have paid off as the law goes into full effect on December 1, 2019.
+It has been an effort by advocates for many years with bills introduced in the North Carolina General Assembly in 2017 and discussions about proposed changes even much earlier.
+Those efforts have paid off as the law goes into full effect on December 1, 2019.